ssahara/dokuwiki-plugin-medialist/README.md

 stored in a given namespace.
 Note, the plugin is aware of your ACLs.

+In the namespace mode list, the button to open the namespace by the Fullscreen Media Manager is shown at the upper-right corner of the list area.

 ## Usage

 Specify a scope parameter that defines the output of the list of media files.
 The scope can be a “page id” or a “namespace”.